ddmills/sleepy/readme.txt

     - extract events names to enum
     - give interactions a priority
         - "Drink" should appear before "Drop"
+    - "default" interaction (?)
     - map and camera
+    - sectors
+        - "world" must make note of data that is cross-sector
+            - treasure map?
+            - region puzzles
+            - quests
+        - serializing (saving) into chunk into 'game state' object
+            - must be able to differentiate between chunk data and entity data (??)
+        - Sector Generator
+            - getRooms()
+            - flavor based on sector type
+        - Moving to another sector (AKA saving current sector)
+            - take `Player` entity out, serialize them
+            - throw persuing enemies into Limbo (?) state
+                - limbo actors enter new sector when necessary (?)
+                - or always keep neighbor sectors loaded in memory (?)
+            - serialize all remaining entity data
+                - perhaps add a 'DoNotSave' component for entities we don't care about?
+            - serialize map positional data
+            - serialize last-visited tick (?) - useful to repopulate if revisiting
+            - pull save game from storage
+            - update/add all given sector data to save file under key (idx based)
+            - load(or generate) next sector
+            - populate player entity into sector
+            - start game on adventure screen
+        - simply "saving" the game:
+            - serialize/store player entity
+            - serialize all current sector data as 'currentSector'

 - interesting
     - chiro = hand